 With a taste for the hospitality trade, Phil left school to study catering at Thurrock Technical College (now South Essex College), completing his NVQ Levels 1 and 2.
 It was his two-week work experience placement while on the course that led to his first job after he qualified, at the five-star Lanesborough Hotel in London.
 Here he developed afternoon tea pastry skills.

-Phil left the Lanesborough as a Commis Chef, promoted to Chef de Partie at The Orrery, a French fine dining restaurant run by Head Chef Chris Galvin – a tough environment which demanded teamwork and dedication.
+Phil left the Lanesborough as a Commis Chef and was promoted to Chef de Partie at The Orrery, a French fine dining restaurant run by Head Chef Chris Galvin – a tough environment which demanded teamwork and dedication.
 All that hard work paid off, and during Phil’s time there, the team achieved a Michelin star.
 When it was time to move on, Head Chef Chris Galvin put him in touch with his brother Jeff Galvin, who proved a lasting influence on Phil’s career, and helped him to secure a job at Marco Pierre White’s L’Escargot Picasso Room.

 In 2002, Phil started work as a Sous Chef with Jean-Christophe Novelli, at Auberge du Lac at Brocket Hall in Welwyn, Hertfordshire.
 In 2004, at the age of 24, Phil was promoted to Head Chef, before becoming Executive Head Chef in 2008.
 Under his leadership, the team was awarded a Michelin star in January 2009, followed by 3 AA Rosettes in September 2009.